ThierrySans/CSCC09/project/index.md

 ## Deliverables

-### Team registration and project proposal
+### Team Registration

+One team member should create the team repo through [Github classroom](https://classroom.github.com/a/XmOgUbBd)

+Then, all the other team members should **join the project repo through Github Classroom**.

+### Project Proposal

-As a team, you will submit your proposal on Gradescope.
+As a team, you will submit your proposal on Github.
+Your proposal should be in the `README.md` file at the root of your Github repository.
+Make sure that your proposal is [properly formatted in Markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 To receive full credits, the proposal should contains the following information:

 - project Title
-- team Members
 - a description of the web application
 - a description of the key features that will be completed by the Beta version
 - a description of the additional features that will be complete by the Final version